Barcodes as Summary of Loss Function Topology: Introduction

-In this paper, we describe a new algorithm for computation of lowest degree barcodes of functions in arbitrary dimension.
+We describe an algorithm for the computation of lowest degree barcodes for functions in arbitrary dimensions.
 In contrast to the mentioned grid-based methods, our algorithm works with functions defined on arbitrarily sampled \textbf{point clouds}.
-Point cloud based methods are known to work better than grid-based methods in optimization related problems \cite{bergstra2012random}.
-To compute the lowest degree barcodes we use the fact that their definition can be reformulated in geometrical terms, see definition 1 in section \ref{sec-3def}.
-The currently available software packages are based on the more algebraic approach as in definition 3 from section \ref{sec-3def}.
-Our algorithm has worst time complexity $O(N\log N)$ and it was tested in dimensions up to $15$ and with the number of points of up to $10^{8}$.
+Point cloud based methods are known to work better than grid-based methods in optimization-related problems\cite{bergstra2012random}.
+To compute the lowest degree barcodes we use the fact that their definition can be reformulated in geometrical terms, see definition \nolinebreak\ref{def1} in section \ref{sec-3def}.
+Most currently available software packages are based on the more algebraic approach as in definition \nolinebreak\ref{defin2} from section \nolinebreak \ref{sec:2ndDef}.
+The principal part of our algorithm has worst time complexity $O(N\log N)$ and it was tested in dimensions up to $15$ and with the number of points of up to $10^{9}$.

-We develop a methodology to describe properties of the loss surface of neural networks via topological features of local minima.

-We emphasize that the value of the loss at a minimum is only a half of its topological characteristic from the ``canonical form'' ("barcode").
-The other half can be described as the value of loss function at the 1-saddle, which can be naturally associated with each local minimum, see section \ref{sec-3def}.
+The proposed methodology describes properties of the loss surface of neural networks via topological features of local minima.
+We emphasize that the value of the loss at a minimum is only half of its topological characteristic from the barcode.
+The other half can be described as the value of loss function at the 1-saddle, which is naturally associated with each local minimum, see section \ref{sec-3def}.
 The 1-saddle $q$ associated with the minimum $p$ is the point where the connected component of the sublevel set $\Theta_{f\leq c} = \left\{ \theta\in \Theta \mid f(\theta)\leq c \right\}$ containing $p$ merges with another connected component of the sublevel set containing a \emph{lower} minimum.
 This correspondence between local minima and 1-saddles, that kill a connected component of $\Theta_{f\leq c}$, is one-to-one.

-The segment $\left[f(p),f(q)\right]$, where $q$ is the 1-saddle associated with $p$, is the barcode (``canonical form'') invariant of the minimum $p$.
-The set of all such segments for all minima is the lowest degree "barcode" ("canonical form") invariant of $f$.
+The segment $\left[f(p),f(q)\right]$, where $q$ is the 1-saddle associated with $p$, is the invariant which the barcode associates with the minimum $p$.
+The difference $f(q)-f(p)$ is the topological invariant of the minimum, quantifying its badness for gradient-based learning algorithms.
+The set of all such segments for all minima is the lowest degree barcode of $f$.

-The difference $f(q)-f(p)$ is a topological invariant of the minimum.
-For optimization algorithms this quantity measures, in particular, \textit{the obligatory penalty for moving from the given local minimum to any point with lower loss value}.

 The main contributions of the paper are as follows: